Conflans-Sainte-Honorine

 Conflans-Sainte-Honorine ([kɔ̃flɑ̃ sɛ̃t ɔnɔʁin]) is a commune in the Yvelines department in the Île-de-France region in north-central France.
 It is located in the northwestern suburbs of Paris, 24.2 km from the center of Paris.

 The commune was originally named for its geographic position at the confluence of the Seine and Oise rivers.
-The village was given the addition "Sainte Honorine" in the 13th century after the female Saint Honorina, whose relics had been kept there since AD 876.
+The village was given the addition "Sainte Honorine" in the 13th century after Saint Honorina, whose relics had been kept there since AD 876.

 Partly on account of its strategic position, Conflans-Sainte-Honorine is considered the capital of the French inland waterways, and the right bank of the river Seine is still lined with barges (although these are now used mainly as houseboats).
 Every year in June, the town celebrates the Pardon national de la batellerie in remembrance of its former importance to inland shipping.

+History

+The Hôtel de Ville was completed in 1895.

 Population

 Transport

 Conflans-Sainte-Honorine is served by Conflans-Sainte-Honorine station on the Transilien Paris-Saint-Lazare regional rail line.

 It is also served by Conflans-Fin-d'Oise station which is an interchange station on Paris RER line A and on the Transilien Paris-Saint-Lazare suburban rail line.